-Let the parameterised time for Smooth Dimming 1 be 20 seconds.
-At a given time during the execution, smooth dimming is required to be performed in half the time, so this time becomes 10 seconds.
+Let the Smooth Dimming Time 1 be 20 seconds.
+At a given time during the execution, smooth dimming is required to be performed in half the time (regardless of the brightness percentage to reach), so this time must become 10 seconds.
 To achieve this, the value 50% must be written to the "[Ch.
 1] Dimming Speed 1" object.
-If the original time were to be reduced to the fourth part (from 20 to 5 seconds) it should be "75%" the value to be sent to the mentioned object.
+If the original time were to be reduced to the fourth part (from 20 to 5 seconds) it should be

+"75%" the value to be sent to the mentioned object.
 Sending the value "0%" through "Dimming Speed 1" will recover the original smooth dimming time 1 (20 seconds).

-Smooth dimming from a value other than 0% and to a value other than 100% (off to on) is performed at the same speed, so the time needed to carry it out will always be proportional to (and lower than) that parameterised under "Smooth Dimming Time".
+Smooth dimming from a value other than 0% and to a value other than 100% (off to on) is performed at the same speed, so the time needed to carry it out will always be lower (and proportional) than that parameterised under "Smooth Dimming Time".

-Let the parameterised value for the "Smooth dimming time 1" be 10 seconds ("100").
-A global switch-on order is then sent when the output channel is off, so it will take 10 seconds to reach the maximum brightness level (if the "Dimming" parameter has been configured as "Smooth 1").
+Suppose that 10 seconds ("100") is the parameterised value for the "Smooth dimming time 1" field.
+A global switch-on order is then sent when the output channel is off, so it will take 10 seconds to achieve the maximum brightness level (if the "Dimming" parameter has been configured as "Smooth 1").
 If the channel was already at a brightness percentage of for instance 50%, the time taken to reach full brightness (100%) will be 5 seconds (one half of the 10 seconds parameterised).

-- Precise Dimming Type: this field is intended to define whether the type of the transitions performed through the 1-byte object (that is, by sending a certain percentage value to the Precise Dimming object of the particular channel) should be At once (immediate), Smooth 1 (a progressive transition based on the defined Smooth 1 time) or Smooth 2 (a progressive transition based on the defined Smooth 2 time). - ▶ Dimming Type: defines whether the type of the transitions performed through the 4-bit object (that is, by steps) should be Smooth 1 (a progressive transition based on the defined Smoot 1 time) or Smooth 2 (a progressive transition based on the defined Smooth 2 time).
+- Precise Dimming Type: this box is intended to define whether the type of the transitions performed through the 1-byte object (that is, by sending a certain percentage value to the Precise Dimming object of the particular channel) should be At once (immediate), Smooth 1 (a progressive transition based on the defined Smooth 1 time) or Smooth 2 (a progressive transition based on the defined Smooth 2 time). - Dimming Type: this box is intended to define whether the type of the transitions performed through the 4-bit object (that is, by steps) should be Smooth 1 (a progressive transition based on the defined Smooth 1 time) or Smooth 2 (a progressive transition based on the defined Smooth 2 time).